codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.9.0 (6 Sep 2017) =
+* Fixed: Prevented invalid properties from being set when saving a snippet
+* Fixed: Use the correct protocol when saving a snippet
+* Improved: Moved code to disable snippet execution into a filter hook
+* Fixed: Active shared snippets not being updated correctly
+* Improved: execute_active_snippets() function updated with improved efficiency
+* Improved: Renamed Snippet class to avoid name collisions with other plugins
+* Improved: Don't hide output when executing a snippet
+* Updated CodeMirror to version 5.28.0

 = 2.8.6 (14 May 2017) =
 * Ensure that get_snippets() function retrieves snippets with the correct 'network' setting.
 Fixes snippet edit links in network admin.